 About The Red Thread Center

-The Red Thread is a collaborative of licensed mental health providers, healers and teachers, who work independently while sharing collective space and resources.
+The Red Thread is a collaborative of mental health providers, healers and teachers, who work independently while sharing collective space and resources.

 Where Does The Red Thread Originate?